 application/*and have either the text

 For all XHR requests that return data in other unsupported MIME types, except those containing the

 For all non-XHR request that returns data in other unsupported MIME types, the content is not modified and is left as is.

 x-www-form-urlencoded, the content is not modified and is left as is.

 When the Capture Video option is enabled from the capturing options, the Jam extension will record a video that contains all interactions made by the extension user.
 By default, the Jam extension will try to recognize any sensitive data related to payments and mask it.
 As a result, most payment-related forms are explicitly hidden in the produced video recording.
 Note that the Jam video masking does not cover 100% of all real-life cases, so always verify that the recording does not contain sensitive data that you wouldn't want to share.

 The Advanced Options menu provides some valuable options that Fiddler Jam Extension applies during the capturing.

 Before you record a log, consider the following security concerns:

 Capture screenshots—(Enabled by default) The option will add a screenshot of your actions from the active Chrome tab.
-Before you record a log, consider disabling the screenshot option if your screen shows sensitive data.
+Before recording a log, consider disabling the screenshot option if your screen displays sensitive data.

 Capture console—(Enabled by default) The option includes all developer console outputs in the recorded log.